-The Group has engaged Oakridge Financial Management Inc. to assist in submitting returns to the Canadian Revenue Agency.
-Mr. Greg Smith, a current director of Falcon, is the sole shareholder in Oakridge Financial Management Inc. The Group has incurred costs of approximately CDN\$800 (2016: CDN\$630) to Oakridge Financial Management Inc. during the year ended 31 December 2017.
+The Group engaged Oakridge Financial Management Inc. to assist in submitting returns to the Canada Revenue Agency.
+Mr. Greg Smith, a current director of Falcon, is the sole shareholder in Oakridge Financial Management Inc. The Group incurred costs of approximately CDN\$472 (2017: CDN\$800) to Oakridge Financial Management Inc. during the year ended 31 December 2018.
+From Q4 2018, Oakridge Financial Management Inc. no longer assists with the submission of returns to Canada Revenue Agency.